Language: EN

 In the previous examples, we created a class called Person that defines properties (like name and age) and a method (like greet) common to all objects of that class.

-Then, we created a “person” object using the class and accessed its properties and methods.
+Then, we created an object person using the class and accessed its properties and methods.

-Internally, objects are handled differently than “structs” due to the dynamic and object-oriented nature of the languages that use them, such as Java, Python, C++, among others.
+Internally, objects are handled differently from structs due to the dynamic and object-oriented nature of the languages that use them, such as Java, Python, or C++, among others.

 This ensures that related data is stored together, allowing efficient access to it.
-The language has no problem accessing the variables, as it knows exactly how much space they occupy, and where they are located.
+The language has no issues accessing the variables, as it knows exactly how much space they occupy and in what position they are.

-But, an object also contains methods.
-Well, most likely in most languages the object is not stored with its methods (references to functions), it only stores the data, just like a struct.
+However, an object also contains methods.
+Well, it’s most likely that in most languages the object is not stored with its methods (function references), but only stores the data, just like a struct.

-For methods, the compiler does “many things”.
-Some of them are creating the methods of the objects as functions that receive the objects as parameters.
-This is known as a “virtual method table” or “dispatch table”.
+For the methods, the compiler does “a lot of things”.
+Some of them include creating the object methods as functions that receive the objects as parameters.
+This is known as the “virtual method table” or “dispatch table”.

-These details happen transparently to the programmer, as the language automatically handles it.
-But, if you feel like looking for more, it’s a pretty interesting topic.
+These details occur transparently for the programmer, as the language takes care of handling it automatically.
+But, if you are curious to learn more, it’s quite an interesting topic.